What Makes a Good Website: Features, Best Practices & Examples

 For example, infographics and good website design are a match made in heaven since this allows you to share critical information in a fun, digestible way.

-We have a list of good website design examples that are infographic-driven, but here’s just one that perfectly illustrates the point.
+We have a list of infographic-driven website design examples that you can take inspiration from, but here’s one that perfectly illustrates the point.
 The Arnold Clark Saving Challenge website is designed like one long, interactive infographic.
 The visuals are fun and beautiful, and the site provides heaps of information without being overbearing or boring.

 Clear CTAs